HERA-Team/librarian/docs/Administration.md

 1. *A* connects to *B* using the JSON API described above and registers its intent to initiate a transfer.
-2. *B* responds to *A*’s inquiry includes, among other things, an `ssh_host` field identifying one of its (*B*’s) storage nodes, which *A* relays to one of its storage nodes.
+2. *B*’s response to *A*’s inquiry includes, among other things, an `ssh_host`
+   field identifying one of its (*B*’s) storage nodes, which *A* relays to one of its storage nodes.
-3. The *A* storage node initiates an rsync-over-SSH connection *B* storage node using the hostname given by the `ssh_host` field.
+3. The *A* storage node initiates an rsync-over-SSH connection to the *B* storage node using the hostname given by the `ssh_host` field.

 This means that if a Librarian is to receive data transfers, it must be possible for potential source Librarians to directly connect to its storage nodes over SSH.
-Furthermore, the same hostnames are provided to all Librarians seeking to send data.
+Furthermore, the same hostnames are provided to all Librarians seeking to send data, regardless of whether some of them might (e.g.) be on a shared internal network or not.
 Finally, SSH keys must be set up so that the source stores can establish connections to the destination stores without requiring interactive authentication.

 All this is not as restrictive as it might seem because you can do a *lot* with the [.ssh/config](https://www.ssh.com/ssh/config) file.
-Fields like `HostName` or `ProxyCommand` allow the establishment of the SSH connection to be customized and established in a more sophisticated way than a simple direct TCP connection to a DNS name declared on the open Internet.
+Fields like `HostName` or `ProxyCommand` allow the establishment of the SSH connection to be customized and performed in more sophisticated ways than a simple direct TCP connection to a DNS name declared on the open Internet.
 Setting up such configuration, however, does require that you synchronize it between all of the Librarian *A* storage nodes, as that you well as make sure that any